Stuycs-K/finalproject-10-dickerson-andrew/README.md

 The user runs the program by executing a make command for the respective program they are attempting to run.

-Example make commands have been provided in `examples/example_make_commands.txt`.
+Example make commands have been provided in `example_make_commands.txt`.

 These example commands use example files that are also located in the `examples` directory.